john-h-kastner/liquid-structures/README.md

 provided in the appendix of Okasaki's book but, in many cases they have been modified to facilitate the addition of refinement types.
 There are also some structures that were not taken from the book.
 These tend to be simpler structures used to experiment with and learn LiquidHaskell.
-Beyond simply ensuring invariants, this project also attempts to use LiquidHaskell as a [theorem prover][3] to prove other interesting properties.

 # [Queues](src/Queue/Queue.hs)